leticiaseixas/wai-list-of-courses/content/submit-an-offer.md

 ---
-title: "Submit an offer"
+title: "Submit a course, training, or certification offer"
-nav_title: "Submit an offer"
+nav_title: "Submit a course, training, or certification offer"
 doc-note-type: draft
 lang: en   # Change "en" to the translated-language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
 last_updated: 2021-@@-@@   # Put the date of this translation YYYY-MM-DD (with month in the middle)